microsoft/FeatureManagement-Python/README.md

 Feature filters enable dynamic evaluation of feature flags.
 The Python feature management library includes two built-in filters:

-- `Microsoft.TimeWindowFilter` - Enables a feature flag based on a time window.
+- `Microsoft.TimeWindow` - Enables a feature flag based on a time window.
-- `Microsoft.TargetingFilter` - Enables a feature flag based on a list of users, groups, or rollout percentages.
+- `Microsoft.Targeting` - Enables a feature flag based on a list of users, groups, or rollout percentages.

 #### Time Window Filter